 Instructions For Making a Fuel Mixture

-Let’s find out how the dilution of gasoline with oil is done in more detail.
+Let’s find out how the dilution of gasoline with bar oil or vegetable oils is done in more detail.
 Some tool owners do so – pour pure gasoline into the tank, and add the required amount of oil.
 After that, they close the lid, and stir it.
-This way of diluting gasoline with oil is wrong.
-The instructions for preparing a gasoline-oil mixture are as follows:
+This way of diluting gasoline with gear oil is wrong.
+The instructions for preparing a gasoline and engine oil mixture are as follows:

 - You need to take a plastic bottle of equal volume – 1 or 2 liters.
 You can use a 1.5-liter bottle, but this way you can get confused when adding oil or chainsaw bar oil alternative like canola oil.

 - Fill the container halfway with gasoline.

 - Add the lubricant.
-It is advisable to dose the oil with a syringe.
+It is advisable to dose the hydraulic fluid with a syringe.
 It is desirable to use a 5 cc syringe, which will allow you to measure exactly 25 ml of oil.
 You can also add any other chain oil substitute to your oil reservoir, such as alternative vegetable oils (canola oils, soybean oil, rapeseed oil and sunflower oils) or any other alternative bar oils (hydraulic oil, gear oil).

 - After adding regular chainsaw bar oil or substitute bar oil to the container, shake thoroughly.

 - Add gasoline to the chain oil substitute until the container is full, and stir again thoroughly.

-- You get a ready-to-use gasoline-oil mixture for the chainsaw (with a chain oil substitute or bar oil substitute), which should be used within 1-2 weeks.
+- You get a ready-to-use gasoline and chain bar oil mixture for the chainsaw (with a chain oil substitute or bar oil substitute), which should be used within 1-2 weeks.

 After combining the gasoline with the bar oil substitute (like olive oil) or traditional motor oil and hydraulic oil, all that remains is to fill up the tool, and then you can begin to use it.
 When filling up a chainsaw, there are some important points that must be taken into account.
 In them we will understand.

 How to Properly Fuel a Chainsaw With a Gasoline-oil Mixture

 Freshly prepared mixture of gasoline and regular chain oil, canola oil or olive oil should be stored in a dark room, but not more than 2 weeks.
 It is best to carry out mixing just before using the tool.
 The filling procedure is realized by performing the following manipulations:

-- Before unscrewing the lid of the tank, it is necessary to clean the surface, or better yet, blow with a hose from a compressor.
+- Before unscrewing the lid of the oil reservoir, it is necessary to clean the surface, or better yet, blow with a hose from a compressor.

 - Put the chainsaw on its side so that the lid is on top.
-In this case, take into account one important point, that it is necessary to carry out refueling not in the wind to prevent ingress of dust and other contaminants in the tank.
+In this case, take into account one important point, that it is necessary to carry out refueling not in the wind to prevent ingress of dust and other contaminants in the chain and bar oil tank.

 - Put a spot on the neck, which will eliminate the possibility of fuel spillage.

 - Fill the tank with chain and bar oil, but do so in a way that leaves room.
 This is done to avoid the possibility of gasoline leaking when the cap is screwed on.

-- After filling up the chain saw, be sure to fill the oil tank to lubricate the chain.
+- After filling up the chain saw, be sure to fill the bar oil reservoir to lubricate the chain.
 Make sure not to leave any oil stains.